 Student government has existed since the early days of the college when TMCC was still a part of Western Nevada Community College.
+Students at the Stead campus pioneered a student body government in 1971, and the United Students of Western Nevada Community College, and student government constitution, were officially accepted by the Board of Regents in February 1972.

 Page 232 of the college’s first self study in 1975 verifies that the USA of WNCC had been approved by the Board of Regents.
 This organization was charged with managing all extracurricular activities under the guidance the Director of Student Activities and Athletics.